Iberism

 Location of Portugal and Spain in Europe.
 The Portuguese Republic is shown in green, and the Kingdom of Spain in orange.

-Iberism (Aragonese, Basque, Galician, Portuguese and Spanish: Iberismo; Asturian and Leonese: Iberismu; Mirandese: Eiberismo; Catalan and Occitan : Iberisme), also known as pan-Iberism or Iberian federalism, is the pan-nationalist ideology supporting a unification of all the territories of the Iberian Peninsula.
-It mostly encompasses Andorra, Portugal and Spain, but may also include Gibraltar and territories of France such as Northern Catalonia or the French Basque Country.
+Iberism (Aragonese, Basque, Galician, Portuguese and Iberismo; Asturian and Iberismu; Eiberismo; Catalan and Iberisme), also known as pan-Iberism or Iberian federalism, is the pan-nationalist ideology supporting a unification of Portugal and Spain.

 Background and precursors

 Portugal and Spain share a common history to some degree.
 Spanish and Portuguese are both Romance languages like Catalan, Galician, Asturleonese and Aragonese, all spoken in the Iberian peninsula.

 The Portuguese language and Galician languages evolved from the medieval Galician-Portuguese when the County of Portugal separated from the Kingdom of León by becoming the Kingdom of Portugal.
 On the other hand, the Galician language has become increasingly influenced by the Castilian language since Galicia's incorporation into the Crown of Castile as a dependent Kingdom of León.

 The identities of both modern Spain and Portugal developed during the experience of the Reconquista.
 In 1512, Ferdinand II of Aragon conquered the Kingdom of Navarre bringing the territories of what would become known as modern Spain under a common ruler.
 However Portugal remained an independent kingdom, competing with Spain (Castile) in colonial expansion.
 To avoid conflict, the Treaty of Tordesillas divided the world into Portuguese and Castilian hemispheres of influence.